dyllanhope/GitFlowSpark/howto.md

 git checkout the_feature
 ```

-Do your work on the featire branch.
+Do your work on the feature branch.

 Once done add & commit your changes onto the feature branch and then push it to the central repo.